 Fabric softness depends a lot on how the cotton threads are spun or treated before they're turned into sheets.
 If coarser threads are used in weaving, a high thread count bed sheet won't feel much different to one with a lower thread count.

 Quality sheet types

-- Sateen is a type of fabric made from pre-treated cotton using a satin weaving style.
-You'll generally find these sheets are soft and luxurious, but can pill and wrinkle more than Egyptian cotton.
+Sateen is a type of fabric made from pre-treated cotton using a satin weaving style.
+You'll generally find these sheets are soft and luxurious, but the material can pill and wrinkle more than Egyptian cotton.

-Terms like "percale" and "sateen" describe how cotton is woven, and will affect how the fabric feels.
-Adjectives like "luxury", "smooth" and "soft" are pure marketing speak.
-Like thread count, they're a pretty meaningless indicator of quality.
+Terms like 'percale' and 'sateen' describe how cotton is woven, and will affect how the fabric feels.
+Adjectives like 'luxury', 'smooth' and 'soft' are marketing speak and are a pretty meaningless indicator of quality.
 A quick feel of the fabric is a better bet when it comes to choosing the right sheets for you.